NewsInSA

 Police and justice committees convene urgent meeting amid growing institutional crisis

-The joint sitting of Parliament's Police and Justice portfolio committees opened with stark warnings about the allegations' threat to South Africa's rule of law.
-Chairperson Mathole Motshekga emphasized: 'This has direct impact on citizen safety.
-If we disregard this matter, we risk becoming a lawless country.'
+Cape Town, South Africa – A joint sitting of Parliament’s Police and Justice portfolio committees opened this week with urgent warnings about the threat police corruption allegations pose to South Africa’s rule of law.

 Related Articles